What is Acceptance Test-Driven Development?

 Step 6 – Writing production code to pass our 1st scenario

-I will use Nunit for assertion and will demonstrate how to pass scenario by adding minimum code just to demonstrate capability of SpecFlow.
+I will use Nunit for assertion and will demonstrate how to pass scenario by adding minimum code just to demonstrate the capability of SpecFlow.

 Add a model class called “Ride.cs”